Our Team- Jake and Lauren Penwell and Jordyn Schaich

 On September 1, 2018 I became the proud owner of the Penwell Turner Funeral Home, a dream I have had for many years.
 I have wanted to be a funeral director since I was a little boy.
 In 2003 when I was in 8th grade, I shadowed Bob Turner as a part of the Shelby Rotary Club Shadowing Day and was convinced my dream to be funeral director and embalmer was the path I was going to take.
 I started working for the Turners later that year and we have forever been a working team.

 I have many friends from Shelby, Xavier, and CCMS that I like going to visit and spend time with.
-I’ve always enjoyed being very active and continue to do that by being a member of Shelby Rotary Club where I am a past-president and continue to sit on the Board of Directors, a trustee of the Community Improvement Corporation of Shelby where I am the treasurer and a leader with the PathForward Committee spearheading Economic Development in Shelby and Richland County, and am active in many other groups and events around town.
-My faith is very important to me and I am a member of Most Pure Heart of Mary Catholic Church where I am a Eucharistic minister, a co-chair of Winner Winner Chicken Dinner, and a member of Parish Finance Council.
-My parents, Jon and Marty (Imhoff) Penwell, also live in Shelby, as do my brother and sister-in-law, Colton and Maddie (Beer) Penwell.
+I’ve always enjoyed being very active and continue to do that by being a member of Shelby Rotary Club where I am a past-president and continue to sit on the Board of Directors, President of the Community Improvement Corporation of Shelby where I am a leader with the PathForward Committee spearheading Economic Development and Downtown Revitalization in Shelby and Richland County, and am active in many other groups and events around town.
+My faith is very important to me and I am a member of Most Pure Heart of Mary Catholic Church where I am a Eucharistic minister, was a 5-year co-chair of Winner Winner Chicken Dinner, and a member of Parish Finance Council.
+My parents, Jon and Marty (Imhoff) Penwell, also live in Shelby, as do my brother and sister-in-law, Colton and Maddie (Beer) Penwell and our nephew, J. Oliver “Ollie” (we think his name has a nice ring to being a funeral director one day too).
 It’s nice to have them close, as I spend a lot of time with friends and family.
 I’m a huge promoter of the City of Shelby as it’s a great place to live and be an active part of the community.
 See you around town!

-Catherine John Turner, Funeral Director
+Bob and Catherine John Turner, Former Owners/ Retired Funeral Directors